breqdev/breq.dev/projects/vector-text.md

 ## Borland Graphics Interface

 A variety of vector fonts were shipped with the Borland Graphics Interface, which then made their way into [GameMaker](https://github.com/gandrewstone/GameMaker/), [Turbo Pascal](https://github.com/apsteinmetz/turboPascal), and other frameworks.
 Via those frameworks, this small set of fonts made its way into a large volume of software.
 One famous example is the `LITT.CHR` font, which became the default font in EAGLE, a popular PCB design program.
-This was actually how I discovered BGI fonts -- through reading [Astrid's excellent post about recreating LITT.CHR font for modern software](https://design.astridbin.com/project/little-character).
+This was actually how I discovered BGI fonts -- through reading [Astrid's excellent post about recreating the LITT.CHR font for modern software](https://design.astridbin.com/project/little-character).

 Borland developed a variety of software development tools, including the aforementioned Turbo Pascal (launched in 1983) and the similarly-named Turbo C (in 1987).
 Both were compilers intended to run on CP/M and, later, MS-DOS.
 The Borland Graphics Interface was developed to provide a convenient graphics library for software written using Borland's compilers.
 It was notable for supporting a wide range of graphics adapters.